tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print(rainbow)      # ['red', 'orange', 'yellow']
 {% endhighlight %}

 The Processing [reference](https://py.processing.org/reference/) includes a number of Python *List Methods*.
 Correctly speaking, these are standard Python methods, so they will work in any Python environment.
 What follows below are descriptions for several list methods, along with some code to add to your working sketch.
+Each example builds on the code before it, so you'll need to work through all of them, entering each line as you progress.

 #### `.append()`
 <dd markdown="1">